 We had breakfast here twice and also afternoon tea.
 The food is excellent but the sweet treats from the Patisserie are next level.

 The cafe has a large indoor dining area, complete with a wood heater for those cool mornings or once the sun comes out you can enjoy sitting on the large timber deck.

 April to October are the best times to visit Carnarvon Gorge as after those times it is the wet season.
 Rain fall can be heavy and unpredictable and the area is prone to extreme flooding.
 Also many of the accommodation providers close over that period of time.

 If you are planning a trip to Carnarvon Gorge there are a couple of other accommodation options include Carnarvon Gorge Wilderness Lodge, Takkarakka Bush Resort or camping is available within the National Park at Easter and during the June/July and September/October Queensland School holidays.

-We loved Carnarvon Gorge so much that we are planning a return visit in the very near future.
+We loved Carnarvon Gorge so much that we are certain we will visit again one day.